Tannu-Saxena02/devConnect/HomeworkNotes.md

 -write a dummy auth middleware for admin
 -Write a dummy auth middleware for all user routes except /user/login -Error handling app.use("/",(err,req,res,next)={});

+-Create a free cluster on mongodb official website(Mongo Atlas) -Install mongoose library
+-Connect your application to the database "Connection-url"/devTinder -Call the connectDB function and connect to database before starting application to 7777 -Create a userSchema & userModel
+-Create a POST /signup API to add data to database -Push some documents using API calls from POSTMAN -Error handling using try and catch